 The Absences tab is especially important for those that mark attendance in GradesFirst.
 This tab will be used to ‘Create Absences’ for students and manage those absences based on an activity.
 To mark a student absent, simply go to the Students tab.
 From here, you can select the students that apply and click the ‘Create Absences’ button.

-Note: Creating absences may take a few minutes to fully complete, so do not be surprise if the Absences tab is still blank immediately after starting the process.
+Note: Creating absences may take a few minutes to fully complete, so do not be surprised if the Absences tab is still blank immediately after starting the process.

 To Delete an Absence for a student you will simply check the box associated with that student and then click ‘Delete Absence’.